yummybomb/ComputerSystems/README.md

 # ComputerSystems
-Anuraag and I are retarded
+Anuraag and I are baddies
 He he he haw